Small Donate Button

 New Trainers and New Disasters

 In this light, one would have hoped Tyson could have been a little more introspective about his relationship with Rooney and admitted that he made a mistake.
-Quite the contrary, he recalls his next trainer, Jay Bright, whose qualifications were that he was Tyson’s former roommate in Catskill.
-Not a smart choice, and Tyson’s declining boxing performance bears this out.
+Yet such introspection is missing.

-His main trainer now was Aaron Snowell, an African American friend of Tyson whom Tyson seemed to kind of ignore during the fights, despite Snowell pressing his face against Tyson and whispering to him in the corner in a somewhat bizarre fashion.
 To hire an unqualified trainer such as Snowell and then for Tyson to act as though a trainer were not necessary was an act of hubris.
+Tyson’s declining boxing performance bears this out.
 Sure, he could skate by on natural ability, as he did against Frank Bruno in 1989 with a brutal TKO in the 5th round.
 But eventually, Tyson’s lack of discipline and guidance would catch up with him.

 At a press conference after the Bruno fight, Tyson said: